Back Costing Report

 You also have the ability to switch between Simplified/Advanced switch views - when this switch is turned on, Rave will display a % column to the right of each X vs Y dollar figures.

-Note: The little grey triangle beside the word supplier will let you filter the supplier by alphabetical order A-Z or Z-A
+NOTE: The little grey triangle beside the word supplier will let you filter the supplier by alphabetical order A-Z or Z-A

 Back Costing at a Glance

-Our last Back Costing Report is a graph where you can quickly compare incoming and outgoings to easily find if there are any variances.
+Our last Back Costing Report is a graph where you can quickly compare incoming and outgoing to easily find if there are any variances.
 Within the graph, you want to see all the lines reach the same point.
 If they don't, there is a variance.